Avocarrot/json2view/README.md

 Also, a sample project for quick use of the lib can be found in the [sample submodule](https://github.com/Avocarrot/json2view/tree/master/sample)

+Hope you find it useful and any feedback or PRs are more than welcome!

 # Examples

 ![output](https://github.com/Avocarrot/json2view/blob/master/example_assets/test00.png)